 The extension of the tenure clock for professional circumstances can normally be used only once, although in the current climate a faculty member may be granted two extensions of the tenure clock for professional circumstances when one is specific to the COVID-19 pandemic.

-A faculty member who exercises the COVID-19 automatic tenure-clock extension will be reviewed for tenure under the academic standards in effect at the time of review.
+A faculty member who exercises the COVID-19 automatic tenure-clock extension or any other extension will be reviewed for tenure under the academic standards in effect at the time of review.

 An extension of the tenure-track period in no way limits the right of the University to terminate a tenure-track appointment prior to a faculty member’s critical year, should circumstances warrant such action.